Angi-Adema/SQL-Movie-Database-Mini-project/README.md

 * It's done when the `/api/reviews/:id` route successfully updates a review when tested using Insomnia.

 * It's done when the `/api/delete/:id` route deletes a movie when tested using Insomnia.

+## Usage

+* Run 'npm i' to install the npm package.
+Then run 'npm start' to start the server.
+Go into Insomnia and run any of the routes with the proper request selected.
+For example, run a 'GET' request with the route 'http://localhost:3001/api/movies' to get a list of all the movies.